YWMKerman/ActualExoplanet/README.md

 A: *According to Sudarsky’s gas giant classification, gas giants with equilibrium temperatures above 250 K are classified as Class II (Water Clouds), which appear white due to reflective water clouds.
 At even higher temperatures, they become Class III (Cloudless) — appearing blue because their atmospheres lack thick condensate clouds, allowing Rayleigh scattering to dominate.*

+## _**Your thoughts and suggestions**_

+What if you find that there is no star system you like in After-Exoplanet, but you want to have it?
+No problem, feel free to suggest it to me.
+I will consider adding it to the game based on its system size, distance from the solar system, and other special characteristics.
+Additionally, if you find any discrepancies between the current Exoplanet data and the latest scientific data, you can raise them, and I will consider making scientific corrections.
 ***